 This is the question Carmen “Coach Carmen” Duncan set out to answer in 2012 when she established Mission Accomplished Transition Services (Mission Accomplished), a tax-exempt 501(c)3 nonprofit organization.

 Many people in this world have been fortunate enough to not have struggled.
-Some people have never experience homelessness, violence and hunger.
+Some people have never experienced homelessness, violence and hunger.
 Yet, this was Carmen’s path.
-As a teenage girl she became a young woman who had to circumvent adverse circumstances with the help of family, friends and coaches and mentors who believed in her vision.
-Her life experiences inspired her to commit herself to “paying it forward” by offering a career education organization that provides coaches and mentors who recognize the power of all rising young professionals and entrepreneurs who are hungry to make a difference through their workplaces and communities.
+As a teenage girl she became a young woman who had to circumvent adverse circumstances with the help of family, friends, coaches and mentors who believed in her vision.
+Her life experiences inspired her to commit herself to “paying it forward” by offering a career education organization that provides coaches and mentors who recognize the power of all rising young professionals and entrepreneurs, no matter their socioeconomic background.

 Coach Carmen was and is incredibly passionate about helping people acknowledge their inherent skill sets then helping them develop new ones, improve their self-confidence and pursue their wildest dreams!